 Nashville Ballet is excited to offer children throughout the community, middle Tennessee and beyond the opportunity to perform on stage alongside the professional dancers of Nashville Ballet.

-What to expect at the audition?
+What should be expected at the audition?

 What is the appropriate audition attire and behavior?

 The photographs will be attached to your child's audition form to provide a quick reference point to help Nashville Ballet's artistic staff remember your child facially.
 The photograph does not have to be professional.
-If you do not have a photograph with you, the ballet will take a photograph of your child for an addition fee of $5.00.
-Every child must have a photograph to audition.

 My child is 9 years old and will turn 10 two days after the audition.
 Which age group should she audition with?